Wondering when to take the MCAT? Not sure about letters of recommendation? Find answers to common questions about the MD Program admissions process.

 What kinds of letters does the UW School of Medicine and Public Health MD Program require?

-We require three academic letters of recommendation from faculty members, and a fourth nonacademic letter from a mentor.
+For the Regular MD program, we require three academic letters of recommendation from faculty members and a fourth nonacademic letter from a mentor.
 The nonacademic letter should not be written by a family member or peer.

 What qualifies as an academic letter?

 Academic letters may be written by faculty members in any discipline.
-Letters written by faculty research supervisors can be considered academic or nonacademic, as best benefits your application.
+Letters written by faculty research supervisors can be considered academic or nonacademic.

 What qualifies as a nonacademic letter?